 As a visitor go to the mezzanine floor first and get your 10% off visitor pass.

-As a plus size girl shopping isn’t always easy (or fun), but Macy’s offers an amazing selection of designer clothes (like Ralph Lauren and Michael Kors) in plus sizes.
+Shopping as a plus size girl isn’t always easy (or fun), but Macy’s offers an amazing selection of designer clothes (like Ralph Lauren and Michael Kors) in plus sizes.
 And you don’t have to hunt through aisles of other clothes first to find them.
 On the 7th floor they have dedicated half a floor to plus size only, so you can browse with ease and go crazy (at least I do).

 And since you can’t buy a dress without accessories (I mean yes, you obviously can, but what’s the fun in that?), head to the 2nd floor for shoes and ground floor for handbags on your way down.